 The Von Erichs and The Freebirds had one of the best feuds in wrestling history.
 When it was time to go, these two teams beat the living hell out of one another, creating some of the best wrestling matches the business has ever seen.

-Michael ‘PS’ Hayes and Kevin Von Erich open up about their storied rivalry, and that one time an overzealous Von Erichs fan took things a bit too far!
+Michael ‘PS’ Hayes and Kevin Von Erich open up about their storied rivalry, and that one time an enthusiastic Von Erichs fan took things a bit too far!

 “The Freebirds were known as wild, but I’m here to tell you that the Von Erichs were EXTREMELY wild!”